fjp/fjp.github.io/_projects/fpv_race_quad.md

 ## Race Quad

 In this project we will build a race quad.
+For the parts check out this [post](/projects/fpv-quad/components).

+Under construction